 Atkinson v Atkinson (1988)

 The Court of Appeal were keen to stress that, while the decision not to marry and to simply cohabit was conduct, that it would be inequitable to disregard.
 Cohabitation was not to be given ‘decisive weight’ nor ‘equated with remarriage’.
 They found that equating cohabitation with remarriage would, ‘unjustifiably fetter the wife’s freedom to live as she chose post-divorce’, and that any further reduction would force her into poverty.

 Atkinson v Atkinson (1995)

-The husband applied to vary and was successful in part – in first instance, the district judge reduced his maintenance obligation to £18,000 per annum.
-On appeal, the High Court further reduced this, following fresh evidence as to the upturn of the wife’s cohabitant’s business, to £10,000 per annum.
+The husband applied to vary and was successful in part – in the first instance, the district judge reduced his maintenance obligation to £18,000 per annum.
+On appeal, the High Court further reduced this, following fresh evidence as to the upturn of the wife’s cohabitant’s business to £10,000 per annum.

 Fleming v Fleming (2003)

 On the question of cohabitation, they commented that the Atkinson (1988) decision remained good law and that the different treatment between remarriage and cohabitation would require parliamentary input if rights for cohabitees were over introduced.
 The wife in effect failed because she could not show exceptional circumstances to be able to successfully extend the term – not least as her and her cohabitant’s income met their needs.

 K v K (2005)

 The capitalised Duxbury figure was then reduced by 20% to reflect her cohabitation and would have been reduced further had it not been the wife’s entitlement to a share of the husband’s pension that had built up during the marriage.

-However, placing such a large authority on cohabitation was not completely followed in similar cases after the rulings from K v K (2005).
+Placing such a large authority on cohabitation was not completely followed in similar cases after the rulings from K v K (2005).
 However, in Grey v Grey (2009), it was decided that, although cohabitation does not equate marriage, it is still relevant.
 After being taken to the Court of Appeal, the case returned to a Judge Singer and it was decided that an assessment of what the new partner should contribute to the wife’s household was required.
 This was found to be £16,000, which was then deducted from the maintenance required by the husband.
 The wife was then also required to repay to the husband an equivalent amount to that which the partner should have contributed for the two years leading up to the order.
 This case clearly demonstrates that cohabitation after divorce can affect maintenance.

-In regards to the query, ‘how does cohabitation affect divorce settlement?’, it is clear from the mentioned cases that, although cohabitation after divorce will not bring an end to the obligations of the payor, cohabitation can be taken into account and can affect divorce settlements and maintenance.
-For more information on spousal support, cohabitation and divorce do not hesitate to get in touch with our legal team.
+It is clear from the mentioned cases that, although cohabitation after divorce will not bring an end to the obligations of the payor, cohabitation can be taken into account and can affect divorce settlements and maintenance.
+This is why taking sound advice early from our esteemed family law barristers is of paramount importance.